SovicLeon/ProjektnaNaloga_SpletniDel_Frontend/README.md

-# Frontend using React for out project
+# Frontend using React for our project

 Displays traffic info of past drives